rolfsimoes/snic/docs/articles/snic-spatraster-pipeline.md

 ## Introduction

-This vignette revisits the SNIC segmentation pipeline, originally proposed by Achanta and Süsstrunk (2017).
+This vignette revisits the SNIC segmentation pipeline, originally proposed by Achanta and Susstrunk (2017).
 It works with [`terra::SpatRaster`](https://rspatial.github.io/terra/reference/SpatRaster-class.html) objects, instead of a small in-memory RGB array.
 We will use the Sentinel-2 subset (`demo-geotiff`) that ships with the package.
 Every